What Are Braxton Hicks Contractions?

 - True labor: Contractions continue even after you move, change positions, or try to rest.

 - False labor: Contractions are usually weak and don't get much stronger.
 Or they may be strong at first and then get weaker.

 - True labor: Contractions get stronger at a steady pace.

-- False labor: You usually feel it only in the front of your belly or pelvis.
+- False labor: You usually won't feel pain, but you may have some discomfort in the front of your stomach.

-- True labor: Contractions may start in your lower back and move to the front of your abdomen.
+- True labor: Contractions may start in your lower back and move to the front of your stomach.
 Or they may start in your abdomen and move to your back.

 Other Abdominal Pain During Pregnancy